Mevans91/Udacity-Travel-App/README.md

 out.
 I chose to forecast multiple days, displaying two weeks ahead, and also I chose to add icons to the forecast.
 Weather icons from the FontAwesome library are used to represent their appropriate weather conditions.

+Api keys are temporarily in the code for submission purposes, but will be hidden again later.